Huaraches Topped with Chorizo Refried Beans, Tomatoes, and Avocados

 Open avocado, red onion and a basket of garden tomatoes

 A huarache is flat bread made with masa, looks slightly like a thin sandal sole, hence the name huarache.
-It’s a cross between a sope, a corn tortilla, and a pizza but with that ever present and distinctive corn taste.
+It’s a cross between a homemade sope, a homemade corn tortilla, and a pizza but with that ever present and distinctive corn taste.
 It’s the perfect party food.

 Actually, the first time I saw one I thought someone was just learning how to make tortillas, you know with that oblong look and all.